 CDK4/6 inhibitors for HR-positive metastatic breast cancers are exciting new classes of targeted therapies.
-Recently, apart from dalpiciclib, the efficacy and safety of CDK4/6 inhibitors in comparison to endocrine therapies have been studied in many network meta-analyses.51-54 It might be interesting to compare CDK4/6 inhibitors for HR-positive, HER-2 negative metastatic breast cancer by incorporating a network meta-analysis and cost-effectiveness analysis into a single analysis.
+Recently, apart from dalpiciclib, the efficacy and safety of CDK4/6 inhibitors in comparison to endocrine therapies have been studied in many network meta-analyses.
+The state of the same transfer of the same transfer

 The CDK4/6 inhibitors that induced cell cycle arrest at the G1/S phase transition were related to cancer aggressiveness.
-Three CDK4/6 inhibitors with endocrine therapy (an AI or fulvestrant) were recommended as first-line or second-line treatment for HR-positive, HER2-negative metastatic breast cancer by several international treatment guidelines.
-Palbociclib, as well as abemaciclib and ribociclib, are the highly-selective oral CDK4/6 inhibitors to be introduced into clinical practice when combined with AIs or fulvestrant in HR-positive, HER2-negative metastatic breast cancer based on pivotal randomised clinical trials.
-In fact, no difference in PFS was detectable between palbociclib, ribociclib and abemaciclib, but large differences in the safety and tolerability are apparent in the different CDK4/6 inhibitors.
-A novel, highly selective, small molecule CDK4/6 inhibitor dalpiciclib is currently under active investigation.
-The results from the phase III DAWNA-1 trial showed that dalpiciclib plus fulvestrant improved PFS compared with fulvestrant alone in patients with HR positive, HER2negative metastatic endocrine-resistant breast cancer.
-However, the most common grade 3-4 adverse events in the dalpiciclib plus fulvestrant group were haematologic toxicities, which was consistent with palbociclib and ribociclib but different from abemaciclib.
+55 Three CDK4/6 inhibitors with endocrine therapy (an AI or fulvestrant) were recommended as first-line or second-line treatment for HR-positive, HER2-negative metastatic breast cancer by several international treatment guidelines.
+32 56 57 Palbociclib, as well as abemaciclib and ribociclib, are the highly-selective oral CDK4/6 inhibitors to be introduced into clinical practice when combined with AIs or fulvestrant in HR-positive, HER2-negative metastatic breast cancer based on pivotal randomised clinical trials.
+In fact, no difference in PFS was detectable between palbociclib, ribociclib and abemaciclib, but large differences in the safety and tolerability are apparent in the different CDK4/6 inhibitors.58 A novel, highly selective, small molecule CDK4/6 inhibitor dalpiciclib is currently under active investigation.59 The results from the phase III DAWNA-1 trial showed that dalpiciclib plus fulvestrant improved PFS compared with fulvestrant alone in patients with HR positive, HER2negative metastatic endocrine-resistant breast cancer.
+However, the most common grade 3-4 adverse events in the dalpiciclib plus fulvestrant group were haematologic toxicities, 60 which was consistent with palbociclib and ribociclib but different from abemaciclib.
+63

-The mean age at diagnosis of breast cancer in Asian countries was considerably younger than that in western countries.62-64 Compared with non-Asian populations, premenopausal Asian women had even better outcomes in the MONALEESA-7.
-However, this correlation was not found when the whole Asian population was analysed through horizontal comparisons of DAWNA-1 and MONARCH 2.
-A limitation is that there were no RCTs specifically designed to assess the use of CDK4/6 inhibitors in Asian and non-Asian patients with HR-positive, HER-2 negative metastatic breast cancer.
-Therefore, the subgroup analyses will provide new important information regarding race differences in our network meta-analysis.
+The mean age at diagnosis of breast cancer in Asian countries was considerably younger than that in western countries.
+62-64 Compared with non-Asian populations, premenopausal Asian women had even better outcomes in the MONALEESA-7.
+65 However, this correlation was not found when the whole Asian population was analysed through horizontal comparisons of DAWNA-1 and MONARCH 2.
+60 66 A limitation is that there were no RCTs specifically designed to assess the use of CDK4/6 inhibitors in Asian and non-Asian patients with HR-positive, HER-2 negative metastatic breast cancer.
+67 Therefore, the subgroup analyses will provide new important information regarding race differences in our network meta-analysis.